MehediDracula/payumoney-php-sdk/README.md

 ## Installation

-To add this library to your project, simply add a dependency on `razzbee/payumoney-php-sdk` to your project's `composer.json` file.
-Here is a minimal example of a composer.json file:
+To add this library to your project, run the command `composer require mehedi/payumoney-php-sdk`.

-    {
-        "require": {
-            "razzbee/payumoney-php-sdk": "1.*"
-        }
-    }

 ## Usage

 You'll find a minimal usage example below.